brightertiger/notes/notes/general/gen-02-decision_trees.md

     -   Measures ability of an ML algorithm to model true relationship between features and target
     -   Simplifying assumptions made by the model to learn the relationship
         - Example: Linear vs Parabolic relationship
-    -   Low Bias: Less restrictive assupmtions
+    -   Low Bias: Less restrictive assumptions
     -   High Bias: More restrictive assumptions
 - Variance
     - The difference in model performance across different datasets drawn from the same distribution
-    -   Low Variance: Small changes to model perforamance with changes in datasets
+    -   Low Variance: Small changes to model performance with changes in datasets
-    -   High Variance: Large changes to model perforamance with changes in datasets
+    -   High Variance: Large changes to model performance with changes in datasets
 -   Irreducible Error
     -   Bayes error
     -   Cannot be reduced irrespective of the model form